Many people experience dizziness or balance issues following a mild concussion or other traumatic brain injury (TBI).

 It is important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist experienced in neuro-optometric rehabilitation should assess and treat a post-TBI patient with neuro-optometric vision therapy.

 Make sure that your eye doctor has the expertise and latest technology to provide you with top-level care.

-If you or a loved one is experiencing symptoms of dizziness or feeling off-balance, contact your eye doctor for a functional vision evaluation.
+If you or a loved one is experiencing symptoms of dizziness or feeling off-balance, contact an eye doctor for a functional vision evaluation.
 Detecting the underlying cause of your dizziness/imbalance problem is the first step to enabling you to live the life you deserve.